 in the United States.

-Also, the Elk Ave / E 102nd St neighborhood is unique for having just
+of the adult residents in the Elk Ave / E 102nd St neighborhood do

 Notable & Unique: Modes of Transportation